WebAssembly/module-linking/design/proposals/module-linking/Binary.md

   separately as a type definition, referred to be type index.
 * The `nm` are validated to be unique; duplicate import names are not allowed in adapter modules.
-* The `typeidx` are validated against the type index space to match the declared definition kind.

 ## Export Definitions